 David Roche, Inspirational Humorist, Keynote Speaker and Performer, and Bridge C-14 Volunteer

 Are you grieving the loss of a loved one through MAiD?

 Looking for connection in a group with others with lived MAiD experience?

-This workshop is designed to help you write about your experience with Medical Assistance in Dying (MAiD).
+This 6-week workshop is designed to help you write about your experience with Medical Assistance in Dying (MAiD) and the grief that comes along with your loss.
 Through exercises, writing guidance, and connecting through community you will create the space for love by writing your story of grief.

 Interested in participating?

-To add your name to the waitlist for Winter 2022, get in touch with us today!
+To add your name to the waitlist for an upcoming writing workshop, get in touch with us today!